Fiat Linea - Introduction

 Fiat Linea - Performance & Handling

-No changes under the hood as the face-lifted Fiat Linea continues to be powered by the very familiar 1.3-litre Multijet diesel motor.
-This is the same 1.3-litre diesel powertrain which does duty in numerous cars in India, ranging from Chevrolet and Tata Motors to Maruti Suzuki and has a proven track record.
-The 1248cc Multijet diesel engine was jointly developed by GM and Fiat and is tuned differently depending on the vehicle it powers.
+Doing duty under the hood of the Fiat Linea Classic Plus is a very familiar engine.
+This is the same 1.3-litre diesel powertrain which does duty in numerous cars in India, from various brands like Chevrolet, Tata Motors and Maruti Suzuki and is a tried and tested motor.
+The 1248cc Multijet diesel engine was jointly developed by GM and Fiat.
+However, it is tuned differently depending on the vehicle it powers.

 Fiat Linea - Fuel Efficiency

-Identical to the outgoing model the new Fiat Linea 1.3-litre Multijet diesel boasts of an ARAI-ratified fuel efficiency of 20.4 kmpl.
-Although we didn’t get an opportunity to do a proper mileage test, however, 20.4 kmpl which the company claims will be near impossible to attain in real world conditions, especially given the traffic conditions in the cities.
-However, the 1.3-litre Multijet has earned itself a reputation of being frugal and expecting about 14 kmpl within the city and around 18 kmpl while cruising on the highway wouldn’t be completely unreasonable.
+The Fiat Linea Classic Plus 1.3-litre Multijet diesel boasts of an ARAI-ratified fuel efficiency of 19.5kmpl (in comparison Linea Active claims 20.4kmpl).
+Although we didn’t get an opportunity to do a proper mileage test, however, one can assume that 19.5kmpl will be difficult to attain in real world conditions, especially given the traffic that plagues most cities of India.
+However, the 1.3-litre Multijet has earned itself a reputation of being frugal and expecting about 12kmpl within the city and around 16.5kmpl which cruising on the highway won’t be unreasonable.

 Fiat Linea - Safety